Monday, 30 September 2024

 It is common knowledge that the King Fuʾād Edition of the Ḥafṣ qirāʾa was an immediate success in the Muslim world.
 Common knowledge, but not true.
 Orientalists bought it, but hardly an Egyptian because with almost 850 big pages it is too bulky ‒ they prefered the edition written by Muṣṭafā Naẓīf Qadirġalī on 522 pages.
 Because the government pushed the new orthography, adaptations of the old muṣḥaf with 15 lines on 522 pages but with the new orthography were published.

-Later Aḥmad Šamarlī paid Muḥammad Saʿd Ibrāhīm al-Ḥaddād to copy the MNQ line by line but in the new orthography and had it printed in different sizes and with different covers.
+Later Aḥmad Šamarlī paid Muḥammad Saʿd Ibrāhīm al-Ḥaddād to copy the MNQ line by line but in the 1952 orthography (I call Q52) and printed it in different sizes and with different covers.

 In 1976 the Government produced a type set muṣḥaf on 525 pages.
-So, althought the King Fuʾād Edition was not a bestseller, its orthography was established in Egypt within sixty years.
+So, althought the King Fuʾād Edition was not a bestseller, its orthographies G24 and Q52 were established in Egypt within sixty years.

 But for the Andalusian orthography of Ḥafṣ to conquer the Arab world, the genius of a scribe and some oil money were needed. ʿUṯmān Ṭaha had learned calligraphy in Aleppo and Istanbul, were Hamid Aytaç / Ḥāmid al-Āmidī taught him.
 In Damascus he met Hāšim Muḥammad al-Ḫaṭṭāt al-Baġdādī.